IoT as a Diagnostic Tool (Part 2): IoT Hardware and Services

 Step 2: Configure the Raspberry Pi

 Configure the Raspberry Pi with the Raspbian operating system.
-Follow my guide on how to do this if you haven’t before.
+Follow my on how to do this if you haven’t before.

 Step 3: Add OneWire support to the Pi